[This post was originally published in January 2018, but we’ve since updated it with more tips!]

 A variety of online analytic tools are available for free or monthly/yearly subscriptions.
-To get the most comprehensive data reports, we recommend Google Analytics and Clicky.
+To get the most comprehensive data reports, we recommend Google Analytics.

 As the most popular web analytics tool, Google Analytics provides a comprehensive host of data, such as visitor demographics, page views, and the types of device used to access your site.
 With a wealth of information at your fingertips, it’s especially helpful for tracking your page’s bounce rate and average session duration.

 This refers to the rate at which users visit a page but don’t interact with it further, e.g., clicking on a menu item or an internal link.
 A high bounce rate indicates a large amount of single-page visitors, which may be a sign of poor engagement or low quality.
 While this is not always the case, bounce rate is a good way to assess whether or not a page needs further attention and optimization.
 According to the creative agency RocketFuel, an above-average bounce rate is between 26 and 40%.

 Google Analytics defines a session as the group of interactions with a website in a specified time frame.
 Average session duration thus describes the average amount of time users spend on a website.
 Like bounce rate, this metric may be a sign of how engaging your content is.
 However, you should take this figure with a grain of salt, as average session duration can easily be skewed by external factors you have no control over — for instance, someone who steps out for a lunch break while in the middle of browsing your website.

 20. Revamp and update pages

 Along the same lines, use page analytics to adapt old content to new information and industry trends.
 Of course, this applies only to evergreen content, as these posts can be reused over and over again.